 On your last day in London why not spend the day at some of the cities best museums.
 We highly recommend the Natural History Museum, and the British Museum to name a few.

-5 days in London for the neighbourhood explorer
+5 day London itinerary for the neighbourhood explorer

 If you just like exploring and immersing yourself in neighbourhoods here is a 5 day London itinerary that will give you a taste of some of our favourite areas to explore.